 Present subdivision (e) provides for disclosure "to the attorneys for the government for use in the performance of their duties."
 This limitation is designed to further "the long established policy that maintains the secrecy of the grand jury in federal courts."
-United States v.
-Procter and Gamble Co., 356 U.S. 677 (1958).
-As defined in rule 54(c), "Attorney for the govern-
+United States of Procter and Gamble Co.
+356 U.S. 677 (1988)

-As defined in rule 54(c), "Attorney for the government' means the Attorney General, an authorized assistant of the Attorney General, a United States Attorney, an authorized assistant of a United States Attorney and when applicable to cases arising under the laws of Guam \ \ \."
-The limited nature of this definition is pointed out in In re Grand Jury Proceedings, 309 F.2d 440 (3d Cir.
+As defined in rule 54(c), "'Attorney for the government' means the Attorney General, an authorized assistant of the Attorney General, a United States Attorney, an authorized assistant of a United States Attorney and when applicable to cases arising under the laws of Guam " The limited nature of this definition is pointed out in In re Grand Jury Proceedings, 309 F.2d 440 (3d Cir.
 1962) at 443:

-The term attorneys for the government is restrictive in its application. \ \ \ If it had been intended that the attorneys for the administrative agencies were to have free access to matters occurring before a grand jury, the rule would have so provided.
+The term attorneys for the government is restrictive in its application.
+If it had been intended that the attorneys for the administrative agencies were to have free access to matters occurring before a grand jury, the rule would have so provided.